Togusa09/AspNetCoreAuth/Overview.md

 	- Policy
 	- Resource
 	- OperationAuthorizationRequirement
-- Backend For Frontend?
+- Backend For Frontend? - Sort of relevant, but sort of not.
+Ultimately it's just using cookies for auth instead of a Authentication header

 ## Does not cover (at this stage)
 - ASP.net core identity framework https://github.com/dotnet/AspNetCore/tree/main/src/Identity
 - Persisting user state to/from database

 ## Dependencies
-- Database?
-I don't think there's a need, static data should be enough
+- ~~Database?
+I don't think there's a need, static data should be enough~~
-- Docker for OIDC provider - https://github.com/Soluto/oidc-server-mock
+- [x] Docker for OIDC provider - https://github.com/Soluto/oidc-server-mock
 	- Will need to make up sample users and docker compose file
-- Azure?
-Don't anticipate use of any azure resources
+- ~~Azure?
+Don't anticipate use of any azure resources~~
-- Azurite?
-Maybe, if end up using data protection framework
+- ~~Azurite?
+Maybe, if end up using data protection framework~~
+	- ~~Don't seem to need at this time, so will leave out~~

 ## To add